Category: textiles

 Alkebulan

 A lacy shawl in soft Shetland yarn, using deflected double weave technique on a rigid heddle loom.
-The strong colours and patterns remind me of Africa, hence the name.
-Most of the shawls below have been sold.
-This one is available for £400.
-Please feel free to get in touch to discuss a commission on…
+The strong colours and patterns are reminiscent of Africa, hence the name.

 -